lshpaner/MSADS_505_predicting_employee_attrition/README.md

 ### Project Intro/Objective

-The main purpose of this project is to build a sustainable system-wide business-model with predictive analytics to solve a universal human resources problem: employee attrition and retention.
-The overarching goal is adoption by any given human resource department – identifying and pre-emptively targeting pitfalls/ gaps in employee trajectories to reduce attrition.

-An undisclosed multinational corporation (MNC) has provided an Excel (.xlsx) file for academic research in people analytics.
-However, the use-case can extend to practical human resources problem-solving methods.
+Our endeavor is to build a sustainable system-wide business-model with predictive analytics to solve a universal human resources problem: employee attrition.
+The goal is to classify employee attrition for an undisclosed multinational corporation (MNC).
+The corporation has provided an Excel (.xlsx) file for academic research in people analytics.
+However, the use-case can be extended to practical human resource problem-solving methods.
+This data mining project was carried out in Python using Jupyter Notebook.

-People analytics traditionally benefits from “using statistical insights from employee data to make talent management decisions” (Leonardi & Contractor, 2018).
-Gathering historical information on employees’ performance, promotional patterns, and length of time served are valuable tools that do not establish trajectories that can be useful in a decision-making framework.
-Data in and of itself is not inherently valuable unless it yields high quality information that, in turn, yields actionable insights.
-For example, “Tata Consultancy Services found that just 5% of big-data investments go to HR, the group that typically manages people analytics… only 9% of companies believe they have a good understanding of which talent dimensions drive performance in their organizations” (Leonardi & Contractor, 2018).
+People analytics traditionally benefits from "using statistical insights from employee data to make talent management decisions" (Leonardi & Contractor, 2018).
+Gathering historical information on employees' performance, promotional patterns, and length of time served are valuable tools that do not establish trajectories that can be useful in a decision-making framework.
 Employee attrition costs the company time, money, and resources.
-The company “bleeds” money when retention is not optimum.
-Thus, investing money into something that is not used or useful drains the company’s bottom line.
+The company bleeds money when retention is not optimum, thus investing money into something that is not used or useful drains the company's bottom line.
 To this end, we will provide tools and technologies to resolve retention for this MNC.
+The impact of this project is to predict employee attrition and benefit the MNC from losing money and resources.

 ### Partner(s)/Contributor(s)